 The information displayed in the developer console can be extremely helpful for the Airtable support team when we're trying to figure out how to solve an issue.
 In the course of troubleshooting your issue, the Airtable support team may ask you to take a screenshot of the developer console.

-The following are instructions for how to open the developer console on various different browsers.
+The following are instructions for how to open the developer console on various different browsers and Airtable's Mac desktop app.

 To open the developer console window on Chrome, use the keyboard shortcut ShiftJ (on Windows) or OptionJ (on Mac).